vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Apr 18 04:03:13 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Apr 19 04:21:19 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER